helpusersvote/modules/readme.md

 ### Dynamic Configuration in React

-If you want to use dynamic configuration, use the `SmartCTA` component, which will pull config from `cdn.helpusersvote.com`:
+To dynamically configure CTAs, use the `SmartCTA` component which pulls config from `cdn.helpusersvote.com`:

 ```javascript
 import { SmartCTA } from '@helpusersvote/react'